These Heart-Shaped Jam-Filled Yeast Donuts are the perfect way to share the love on Valentine’s Day! (Or just about any day :)

 Ingredients

-• 3 Tbsp (44.36 g) vegetable shortening, can substitute butter or lard
+• 3 Tablespoons vegetable shortening, or substitute butter or lard

 • Oil for deep frying, amount depends on size of vessel you are frying in – you will want three (3 inches of oil (can substitute any other flavourless oil used for frying)